We have talked to some of the most active influencers of the coins and banknotes collecting world.

 PEPE BOTELLA

-Auction’s final prices are completely insane
+The auction’s final prices are completely insane.

 What is the best of your Facebook group?